 “Come home to us, okay?” he murmurs in my ear.

 Dad lets go and all I can do is nod as I look at the floor.
 Although I love those brown eyes him and Micah share, it’s too much for me to take right now.
 My voice is caught in my throat with the lump that’s formed there.
 I’m trying to swallow it but I’m having trouble.
 I wipe the tears from my eyes before they have a chance to fall down my cheeks.

 I’m scared but I have to stay strong.
-I clear my throat as best as I can and smile at them with as much fake confidence as I can muster.
-They need to believe I’m going to come home, even if I’m not sure.
+I clear my throat as best as I can and smile at them with as much faux confidence as I can muster.
+They need to believe I’m going to come home, even if I’m unsure.
 I can’t even imagine how difficult this must be for them, having to watch me leave and then wait to see if they are going to lose another child.